Ana Bárbara: 2013 television show and music

 In April 2013, Ana Bárbara hosted the 2013 Latin Billboard Music Awards live from Miami, Florida via the Telemundo network; however, her best highlight was an impromptu "a capella" serenade to Latin music icon Jose Jose.
 In July, she returned to small television soap operas.
 She had a singing performance cameo in Televisa and Univision soap opera Amores verdaderos grand finale where she sang the popular Franco de Vita ballad "Tu De Que Vas".
 In August, she became the voice of "Yo Soy la Mujer", the theme song to Telemundo's soap opera Marido En Alquiler.
 She premiered "Yo Soy la Mujer" in a banda version on La Voz Kids grand finale.
-She participated in the 2013 Premios de la Radio's tribute in honor of Mexican singer Jenni Rivera; she performed one of Rivera's most popular hits, "Inolvidable".
+She participated in the 2013 Premios de la Radio's tribute in honour of Mexican singer Jenni Rivera; she performed one of Rivera's most popular hits, "Inolvidable".
 She continued filming small television during the 8th and 9th season of Tengo Talento, Mucho Talento,.
 During the reality show finale in November, she premiered heartbreak track "Yo Ya No Estoy".
-After a long layoff to concentrate on family and filming small television, she released "Yo Soy La Mujer" on December 3, 2013.
+After a long layoff to concentrate on family and filming small television, she released "Yo Soy La Mujer" on 3 December 2013.
 Although she had produced and composed banda for over a decade, her eleventh studio album became her first full banda album.
 During a press interview at The Congo Room, she stated, "Yo Soy La Mujer" is sentimental, but fun; it has a blend of traditional and modern banda elements and sounds that pay tribute to my heritage and childhood."
 The 10-track album included songwriting from fellow Mexican artists Joan Sebastian ("Los Cazahuates"), Marco Antonio Solís ("Tu Ingratitud"), José Alfredo Jiménez ("Te Vas o Te Quedas"), and Reyli ("Yo Ya No Estoy").
 The album peaked at No. 11 on Top Latin Albums in the United States and yielded her best studio album debut on the charts in over a decade.
 A music video for lead single "Ahora Me Toca A Mí" premiered on her official Vevo account, along with a Latin pop version.